Skip to content

 The international press also highlighted that the case is significant domestically: the right of assembly and fundamental freedoms could become one of the campaign’s themes.
 The opposition says the proceedings may send a deterrent message, while the government emphasizes that the law applies equally to everyone.

-Hírek Hungary Explained Politika
+Hírek Hungary Explained

 Bejegyzés navigáció